VirgilSecurity/virgil-sdk-python/README.md

 ## Usage Examples

-Before start practicing with the usage examples be sure that the SDK is configured.
-Check out our [SDK configuration guides][_configure_sdk] for more information.
+Before you start practicing with the usage examples, make sure that the SDK is configured.
+Check out our [SDK configuration guides][_configure_sdk] for more details.

 #### Generate and publish user's Cards with Public Keys inside on Cards Service
-Use the following lines of code to create and publish a user's Card with Public Key inside on Virgil Cards Service:
+Use the following lines of code to create and publish a user's Card on the Virgil Cards Service:

 ```python